The Ultimate Guide to Finding the Right Alaska Cruise

 Skagway is your next port, but don’t be misled by its small size (less than 1,200 year-round residents).
 As the “Gateway to the Klondike,” Skagway’s history is robust.
 Surrounded by spectacular wilderness, the town itself is part of a National Historic Park dedicated to the story of Alaska’s Gold Rush.
 The gold was discovered in the western Yukon, Canada, in 1896, and once prospectors arrived by boat at Skagway, they trekked more than 400 miles on the Chilkoot Trail to the goldfields.

-Some of Skagway’s buildings date to the gold rush, and the six-block historic district is worth exploring.
+Some of Skagway’s buildings date to the Gold Rush, and the six-block historic district is worth exploring.

 The White Pass Scenic Railway is an isolated rail line, built starting in 1898, connecting Skagway with Whitehorse, 110 miles into the Yukon.
 It’s a fun trip, operated daily for cruise visitors.
 Most go as far as White Pass, a 40-mile round trip that covers the most scenic part of the journey.
 You can also take the train one way, up to the 2,888-foot pass and cycle back down, or combine the train with a kayak trip on an alpine lake.